tuda-parallel/FTIO/artifacts/ipdps24/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10670270.svg)](https://doi.org/10.5281/zenodo.10670270)

-This file describes how to reproduce the experiments in the Paper entitled:
+Below, we describe how to reproduce the experiments in the Paper entitled:
-"Capturing Periodic I/O Using Frequency Techniques" which was published at the IPDPS 2024
+"Capturing Periodic I/O Using Frequency Techniques," which was published at the IPDPS 2024

 Before you start, first set up the correct [FTIO version](#ftio-version).
 The experiments are divided into four parts: